-Natural buffers shall be protected from sediment.
-To this end, sediment control measures shall be implemented at the upstream side of the buffer.
+Natural buffers shall be protected from erosion and sediment.
+To this end, erosion and sediment control measures shall be implemented at the upstream side of the buffer.
+Appropriate run-off control measures shall also be utilized to prevent erosion within the buffer area.